EMERGING CONTOURS OF RISK MANAGEMENT

 In the process of determination of an appropriate TRM framework, a few guiding questions on measures that can be considered are:

-- Is there a commitment to expend on digital technologies for real-time information collation, sharing, and transparency?
+- Is there a commitment to expand on digital technologies for real-time information collation, sharing, and transparency?

-- Is there a need for increased automation and use of tax technology solutions (e.g., Global Transfer pricing documentation, withholding tools, tax compliance and controversy monitor, Bolt-on Goods and services tax)?
+- Is there a need for increased automation and use of tax technology solutions (e.g., Global Transfer pricing documentation, withholding tools, tax compliance, controversy monitor, Bolt-on Goods, and services tax)?